 Spinach is a nutrient-dense leafy vegetable good in a variety of culinary dishes.
 It thrives well when grown near the squashes and onions.

-In addition, planting it beneath somewhat taller plants such as beans, radishes, and celery will protect it from the harsh rays of direct sunlight.
+In addition, planting it beneath somewhat taller spinach companion plants such as beans, radishes, and celery will protect it from the harsh rays of direct sunlight.

 Raspberries are a sweet treat on a summer night.
 Unfortunately, they easily attract a variety of pests and fungal diseases.

-To prevent this from happening, plant marigolds, garlic, and turnips among the bushes.
+To prevent this from happening, plant raspberry companion plants such as marigolds, garlic, and turnips among the bushes.

 Keep them away from tomatoes, blackberries, and potatoes.